tbpatil/AsterAI/IMAGE_ANALYSIS_README.md

 ## Usage

-### For PDF Images
-1. Switch to "PDF Viewer" mode using the toggle in the top-right
-2. Upload a PDF file
-3. Click on any image within the PDF
-4. View the comprehensive analysis in the overlay

 ### For Document Images
-1. Stay in "Document" mode
-2. Hold Alt key to activate Lens Mode
+1. Hold Alt key to activate Lens Mode
-3. Hover over any image in the document
+2. Hover over any image in the document
-4. Click "Analyze Image" to get analysis
+3. Click "Analyze Image" to get analysis

 ### Analysis Results Include
 - **Summary**: Detailed description of what the image shows